marianobordonuy/marianobordonuy/README.md

 ### Hi there 👋

-I'm a Product Specialist working at Sabre, supporting a Data & Analytics app.
+I'm a Lead Software Systems Engineer working at Sabre in Uruguay, supporting a Data & Analytics app.
 I'm also a Product Manager on my own startup company! - more on this soon.
-I also know HTML, CSS, and JavaScript.
+I also know HTML, CSS, JavaScript and Node.
 This place contains all of my work, most of them in private folders, but you can see some things here I used to work.
 I have also my website hosted here (it needs an update since I have not updated this since 2018)

 If you want to contact me, you can drop me an [e-mail](mailto:mariano@bordon.uy).